Phillip Hamrick

 Research Interests

 My research encompasses the domains of psycholinguistics and the psychology of learning and memory.
-Broadly, I research whether and how general learning and memory mechanisms underpin various aspects of language.
-I focus on declarative and procedural memory as well as explicit and implicit/statistical learning.
-I am most fascinated by the role of declarative memory in second language learning and bilingualism.
-I also have interests in other topics such as semantics of words and emoji, nostalgia, and music cognition.
+Broadly, I research whether and how general learning and memory mechanisms underpin various aspects of language, especially second language acquisition and bilingualism.
+I focus broadly on the roles of declarative and procedural memory as well as implicit/explicit learning in language, but I'm most interested in those aspects of language that are subserved by declarative memory and its subsystems (episodic and semantic memory).

 Lab Site: